Borussia Mönchengladbach: 1905–1914: Before the First World War

 The 1911–12 season was the first major success in the club's history.
 Borussia easily dominated the league with twelve wins, one draw and one loss, and thus earned qualification for promotion games towards Verbandsliga as northern district champions as well as the West German championship.
 Borussia defeated VfJuB Düren, the southern district champions, in a 4–2 game, before achieving a 5–0 blowout against VfB 1900 Gießen, the Hessian champions.
 Ultimately, Borussia lost the finals for the West German championship against Cologne BC 01, the precursor of Borussia's greatest all-time rival, 1.
 FC Köln, at a 2–4 scoreline.

 In a step down from the previous season's outstanding performance, Borussia proved to struggle in the 1912–13 season.
 While the team was not threatened by relegation at any point in the tournament, Borussia ended in the middle of the table without a serious claim towards the title, and was no serious threat in the West German championship either.
 Borussia ended the season in sixth place in the league, at eight wins, two draws and eight losses.

-In the last full season before World War I, the German footballing structure was again reformed in the 1913–14 season.
+In the last full season before the First World War, the German footballing structure was again reformed in the 1913–14 season.
 The system of two federation leagues (German: Verbandsliga) of twenty clubs each was replaced with a system of four district leagues (German: Kreisliga) of ten clubs each.
 This left Borussia in the Rhenish Northern District (German: Rheinischer Nordkreis) along with teams from Aachen and Düsseldorf, as well as other teams from Mönchengladbach.
 In the preparation for the season, Borussia performed miserably, losing 1–3 to Viktoria Duisburg and 1–6 to Duisburg SV.
-Borussia nonetheless entered the season with the clear goal to earn the district championship.
+Borussia, nonetheless, entered the season with a clear goal to earn the district championship.
 The team fell well short of that target, coming third in the league at five wins, five draws and four losses.
-The highlight of the season is a friendly match against an English professional team.
-Dulwich Hamlet F.C., which Borussia's amateur footballers lost 2–5 (initially having led 2–1 by the 80th minute before conceding four goals in the last ten minutes).
+The highlight of the season was a friendly match against an English professional team.
+Dulwich Hamlet, which Borussia's amateur footballers lost 2–5 (initially having led 2–1 by the 80th minute before conceding four goals in the last ten minutes).